Special Session

 Brief Bio

-Dr. Ndivhuwo Makondo is a Research Scientist and Manager in Data and AI at IBM Research - Africa, and a Visiting Researcher in Robotics at the School of Computer Science and Applied Mathematics, University of the Witwatersrand (Wits University).
-At Wits University, he is also a Research Associate at the Robotics Autonomous and Learning Lab (RAIL).
-At IBM Research, he leads a multidisciplinary team of scientists and engineers working on foundational and applied research at the intersection of knowledge representation, reasoning, learning, natural language processing, and data management.
-His work contributes to IBM’s global AI research strategy while localising advanced AI technologies through partnerships across the African continent.
-Previously, he led a sub-theme on learnable reasoning, with the vision to integrate domain knowledge, reasoning, and learning, to develop neural systems that incorporate various kinds of structured knowledge and formal reasoning for improved generalisation and reliability.
-Prior to joining IBM Research, Dr. Makondo worked as a Robotics Researcher at the Mobile Intelligent Autonomous Systems (MIAS), Council for Scientific and Industrial Research (CSIR), South Africa, leading a team developing vision and control algorithms for operating mobile manipulators in unstructured and dynamic environments, including manufacturing and mining.
-He has previously also worked on learning kinematic and dynamic models for low-level robot control.
+Dr. Ndivhuwo Makondo is a Research Scientist and Manager in Data and AI at IBM Research – Africa, and a Visiting Researcher in Robotics at Wits University, South Africa, where he is also affiliated with the Robotics, Autonomous Intelligence Lab (RAIL) lab.
+He leads a multidisciplinary team advancing foundational and applied AI research spanning knowledge representation, reasoning, learning, natural language processing, and data management, contributing both to IBM’s global AI strategy and the localisation of advanced AI technologies across Africa.
+His previous work at IBM included leading research on learnable reasoning to integrate structured knowledge and formal reasoning into neural systems.
+Before joining IBM, he was a Robotics Researcher at the CSIR’s Mobile Intelligent Autonomous Systems group, where he led efforts on vision and control algorithms for mobile manipulators in complex environments and worked on learning robot kinematic and dynamic models for low-level control.

 |